Thunderarea/computational-verification/README.md

 Input arguments:

-	-v: whether to print detailed results or just the average
+	-v: whether to print detailed results.
+Skip it for printing just the average
 	trainMethod: (deafaut 5)
 		1 -- Classify disagreed on agreed without bagging
 		2 -- Classify disagreed on agreed with bagging